© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Romano-British farmstead 570m west of Woolaw is a scheduled monument protected by Historic England under reference 1009373.
 View the official record →

-Romano-British farmstead 570m west of Woolaw is a scheduled ancient monument in Northumberland comprising the surviving remains of a Romano-British agricultural settlement.
+The Romano-British farmstead 570m west of Woolaw is a settlement of the Roman period located in Northumberland.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1009373.

 Romano-British farmstead 570m west of Woolaw is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1009373.